digitalheir/java-probabilistic-earley-parser/README.md

                         .withOnPostComplete((position, token, chart) -> System.out.println("Complete happened for token " + token))
                         .build()
 ```

-Only use this function if you really know what you're doing.
-It may mess up your results.

 ## Some notes on implementation
 The probability of a parse is defined as the product of the probalities all the applied rules.
 Usually,